Monsoon rains may force urgent rescue bid for Thai cave boys this week

 Monsoon rains may force urgent Thai cave rescue attempt this week – but boys can’t swim and ‘can barely stand’

-Seven Thai Navy SEALs, including a doctor, have set up camp with the boys, who face a long and treacherous dive through darkened caves to reach the surface
+Seven Thai Navy Seals, including a doctor, have set up camp with the boys, who face a long and treacherous dive through darkened caves to reach the surface

 Related topics